kkdai/docker-android-openssl/README.md

 # docker-android-openssl

-Dockerfile to build openssl 1.0.2d on android api 19
+Dockerfile to build openssl 1.0.2d on android api 19, currentlu it supprot follow version:

+- armv7
+- x86
+- mips

 How to use it